dbyanchev/Bike-Share-Data-Analysis/README.md

 ### Bike Share Data
-The aim of the Project is to track data of bike rentals in three major cities in  USA.
+The Project aims to track data of bike rentals in three major cities in  USA.

 ### Description